Images shot with the vintage F.Zuiko 38mm f1.8

 I was just walking around taking in the atmosphere and shooting a few images with my vintage lens.

-Unlike like people who had felt compelled to hit the streets in a different sense, I had nothing to lose.
+Unlike the people who had felt compelled to hit the streets in a different sense, I had nothing to lose.

 Who knows what will happen to Thailand next.